pxelbrei/cfp/README.md

-# cfp
-A plugin that adds custom faces and phrases to the pwnagotchi
+A plugin that adds custom faces and phrases.
+Displays random faces and phrases based on configurable probabilities.
+Perfect for giving your Pwnagotchi more personality!